 Persistent storage is used by vSphere Pods Tanzu Kubernetes clusters, and VMs.
 The following example illustrates how persistent storage is used by a vSphere Pod.

 To understand how vSphere with Tanzu works with persistent storage, be familiar with the following essential concepts.

 - Persistent Volume

-Certain Kubernetes workloads require persistent storage to store the data independent of the pod.
 To provide persistent storage, Kubernetes uses persistent volumes that can retain their state and data.
-They continue to exist even when the pod is deleted or reconfigured.
+If persistent volumes are mounted by a pod, they continue to exist even when the pod is deleted or reconfigured.
 In the

 vSphere with Tanzu environment, the persistent volume objects are backed by the First Class Disks on a datastore.

-Supervisor Cluster supports dynamic provisioning of volumes in ReadWriteOnce mode, the volumes that can be mounted by a single node.
-In addition to dynamic provisioning, Tanzu Kubernetes clusters support static provisioning of volumes.
+vSphere with Tanzu supports dynamic and static provisioning of volumes in ReadWriteOnce mode, where the volumes that can be mounted by a single node.

 For more information, see Dynamic and Static Provisioning of Persistent Volumes,

 - First Class Disk

 vSphere with Tanzu uses the First Class Disk (FCD) type of virtual disks to back persistent volumes.
 First Class Disk, also known as Improved Virtual Disk, is a named virtual disk not associated with a VM.